Integral period relations and congruences

 The paper is organized as follows.
 In section 2, we gather some abstract results and definitions on congruence ideals and in particular a general factorization of the congruence ideal in the base change setting.
 In Section 3, we recall the various definitions of periods and congruences ideals for elliptic cusp forms and the main result about them.
 The section 4 is devoted to our result for the base change to totally real fields.
 In particular, we formulate a general conjecture of an integral period relation for the base change and establish the result in the quadratic case.
 In passing, we extend some facts about freeness of the cohomology that are not available in the literature.
 In section 5, we deal with the base change to an imaginary quadratic field and discuss our result in the the perspective of the Beilinson-Bloch-Kato conjecture and its link with an integral version of the Prasanna-Venkatesh conjecture.

 {\it Acknowledgment.} We would like to thank M. Dimitrov and H. Hida for useful discussions and their interest in our work and for their comments on an earlier version of this paper.
+We are also happy to thank the referee for a careful reading of our paper, and in particular one question that led us to write the remark 5.13.
 This project was started when the second author was a {\it Professeur invit\'e} at the University Paris 13 and he would like to thank this institution for its financial support.